richardm8888/birdie-care-test-frontend/front-end/README.md

 - Tests, tests, tests - I've added a few, but needs way more coverage
 - A simple dashboard on the home page (landing screen) showing latest observations (mood, etc.)
 - Some graphs showing the change in observations over time (fluid intake, etc.)

+# Environment variables needed

+- BASE_URL - This is injected as part of the `npm start` command for development, but needs to be added for other environments